oroce/web-development-workshop/workshop-4.md

 ---
 class: middle, center

-You don't want to wake up at 3am because your home baked app failed to fetch the page because the datacenter was restarting their router.
+You don't want to wake up at 3 am because your home baked app failed to fetch the page because the data center was restarting their router.

 ???
 search for `monitoring sucks` on google